AlexTechLegend/Unhinged/README.md

 # Unhinged Chrome Extension

 This repository contains a Chrome extension named **Stock Chart Analyzer**.
-It opens a collapsible sidebar on any page, lets you capture a region of the screen, and performs technical analysis on sample OHLCV data.
-The sidebar displays indicators, pattern detection, and simple backtest results.
-Notes and screenshots can be stored using Chrome sync storage.
+It opens a dark-themed, draggable sidebar on any page, lets you capture a region of the screen, and analyzes the captured snippet in real time.
+Basic technical metrics are extracted from the screenshot and displayed alongside your notes.

 ## Directory Structure